arcbtc/goomba/README.md

 - Use the private key to generate public keys
 - Use Electrum to watch an address
 - generate a QR of your public key to receive funds
-- send a public key to the device to receive funds
+- send from the device